Schmavery/reprocessing/README.md

 - The builtin `map` function is called `remap` instead to avoid confusion with the well-known `List.map` function which maps over a list of values.
 As, according to the Processing docs, this function "Re-maps a number from one range to another.", this naming seems appropriate.

-- Because of the limitations of Reason, several utility functions that would otherwise accept either an integer or a float now expose a version with an `f` suffix, which supports floats.
-Ex: `random` vs `randomf`.

 - Points are expressed as tuples.
 Instead of exposing a `mouseX` and `mouseY`, there is a `mouse`, which is a tuple of x and y values.

 ```reason ;prefix(1);no-run